hmcts-candidate-17385/hmcts-task-manager/README.md

 # HMCTS task manager (technical exercise)

+For this challenge, I chose to use languages and tools I am trying to be more comfortable with, while keeping the design close to the kind of full-stack service HMCTS described.
+Although the workplace stack may use different technologies such as Java, Spring Boot, Node.js, Azure, Docker, and Kubernetes, this project helped me show that the underlying principles are transferable.
+I focused on building a clean REST API, validating input, handling errors, storing data in a database, documenting endpoints with Swagger/OpenAPI, and connecting the frontend to the backend.
+This helped me practise solving the same engineering problems that appear across different languages: clear structure, maintainable code, testing, reliable data handling, and building software around user needs.

 Caseworkers manage **tasks** with a **Flask + SQLite** API and a **React (Vite)** UI: create, list, update **status**, and delete tasks.

 ## Repository layout